heimrichhannot/contao-media-library-bundle/README.md

 ## Features

-- organize your media (images, videos, ...) as products in archives
+- organize your media (images, videos, ...) as products in archives if a fully fledged shop system would be too much
 - predefined media library content types `image`, `video`, `file`
 - in case of image products, images sizes for the creation of downloads according to the downloads can be specified
 - manually add download items for products